oscar-99/ml-tweezers/README.md

 ## Intro

+- Optical Tweezers.

-The ultimate goal of the project was to develop a neural network which can take force and position data from a particle trapped optical tweezers and predict the radius and refractive index of the particle.
-The problem is interesting because efficient computational methods exist (both conventional and machine learning based) that take in position, radius and refractive index and generate the forces on a particle accurately.
-This means it is possible to accurately simulate a trapped particle with a given refractive index and radius.
-No such efficient methods exist for the inverse problem, - that is taking in the 'behavior' of the trapped particle (e.g. in the form of forces and positions) to predict both the radius and refractive index.
+The ultimate goal of the project was to develop a neural network which can take force and position data from a trapped and predict the radius and refractive index of the particle.
+The project is building off previous work by the supervisor (Isaac Lenton) in which a 5 degree of freedom fully connected neural network used $(x,y,z)$ position, radius and refractive index to predict the forces on a spherical particle.
+This network allows simulation of the motion of the particle much faster than that of analytical methods.

 An efficient means to estimate the radius or refractive index of a given trapped particle could be of a lot of value to optical tweezers researchers.
-For example, by allowing fast categorization of unknown particles.
+For example, by allowing fast categorization of unknown particles or by allowing measurement of the properties of  difficult to measure particles just by their motion.

  The project involved simulation of data using a neural network, statistical analysis of the data, building and training models and assessing the performance of models.